ksevindik/ksevindik.github.io/_posts/2010-03-20-first-impression-is-really-important.md

+---
+layout: post
-# First Impression Is Really Important
+title: First Impression Is Really Important
+author: Kenan Sevindik
+---

 I have attended a 3-day workshop for Oracle Coherence Product.
 Although I am a veteran Eclipse user, we used JDeveloper 11g Technology Preview 3 during our lab sessions.
 During those lab sessions, I noticed an issue related to JDeveloper.